mohammedasker/100-days-of-code/r1-log.md

 ### R2D5 - Oct 25 2019

 I watched one more tutorial of Brad and this time it is fetch.
 Little bit easier than Ajax, but I guess I'll use them both depending on the project.

+### R2D6 - Oct 26 2019

+I started a new project called Readwits which is basically a book find web app.
+I added a layout for the app and it looks good for now.
+The resl meat of the challenge will begin tomorrow.